OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 * In the **target** environment, publishing/moving **any** module of an application.
 * In the **source**/**target** environment, tagging a version of an application included in the plan.

-When any of these changes are detected, a **Refresh Applications** sticker displays below the page title heading of the deployment plan creation screen:
+When LifeTime detects any of these changes, a **Refresh Applications** sticker displays below the page title heading of the deployment plan creation screen:

 ![refresh applications](images/lt-refresh-applications.png)

 To refresh the applications in the current plan, click **Refresh Applications**.
 The refresh operation does the following:

-* The versions that display in the deployment plan's source and target environments are updated.
+* Updates the versions that display in the deployment plan's source and target environments.
-* Applications with the "Tag & Deploy" option selected are deployed with the most recent code.
+* Deploys applications with the "Tag & Deploy" option with the most recent code.
-* Any new tags created outside the plan are shown in the deployment options and can be selected for deployment.
+* Makes new tags created outside the plan, available in the deployment options so you can select them for deployment.
-* All deployment options previously selected are kept, as long as they are still available.
+* Keeps deployment options previously selected and still available.